-The Department of Computing and Communications (C&C) provides a single point of contact on campus for the procurement, billing and support of Blackberry devices.
+The Department of Computing and Communications (C&C) provides a single point of contact on campus for the procurement, billing and support of Smart phone.

 - There are various models available including GSM, CDMA and HSPA capable.

-- There are a variety of different usage packages for both the cellular and data functions of the device offered depending on the client needs.
+- There are a variety of different usage packages for both the cellular and data functions of the devices offered depending on the client’s needs.

 - C&C manages the billing for these devices.

-- Blackberry devices for Memorial faculty and staff.
+- Blackberry, iPhone, Android and others for Memorial faculty and staff.

-- Inclusion of the user’s exchange email account on C&C’s Blackberry Enterprise Service (BES) server.
+- Inclusion of the user’s exchange email account on C&C’s Blackberry Enterprise Service (BES) and ActiveSync.

 How to request this service:

-- For new services or changes to existing services, the Users are asked to contact their Administrative staff.
-The Administrative staff should in turn contact the:
+- For new services or changes to existing services, clients are advised to contact their Administrative staff who in turn should contact the:

-Service requests can be submitted via completion of an on-line form
+Service requests can also be submitted by completing an online form

-- To report problems, please contact the Service Desk per the information shown above.
+- To report problems, please contact the Service Desk as per the information shown above.

 Who can avail of this service:

-- Staff and Faculty of Memorial St. John’s campus.
+- Faculty and Staff of Memorial University, St. John’s campus.

 Out of Scope: